-No Consent Agenda items are assigned for review by this Committee.
+There were no items assigned for review by this Committee.

 2. U. T. M. D. Anderson Cancer Center: 2/3 Ambulatory Clinical Building TMC - Definition Phase Request

 The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs, the Executive Vice Chancellor for Business Affairs, and the institutional president that the U. T. System Board of Regents approve the recommendation for Definition Phase for the 2/3 Ambulatory Clinical Building TMC project at The University of Texas M. D. Anderson Cancer Center as follows: